 Cybersecurity threats now directly jeopardize this status through:

-Business Interruption & Revenue Loss: Ransomware or DDoS attacks can halt production or sales platforms for weeks.
+Business Interruption and Revenue Loss: Ransomware or DDoS attacks can halt production or sales platforms for weeks.
 For many businesses, the inability to serve customers for even a short period causes irreparable revenue loss and contractual penalties.

 Asset Impairment: A security or data breach incident can destroy the value of intangible assets like brand reputation or lead to the write-down of physical assets if they are no longer operational due to corrupted software.